Richard Neutra: Lost works

-The 1935 Von Sternberg House in Northridge, California was demolished in 1972.
+The 1935 Von Sternberg House in Northridge, California, was demolished in 1972.

-Neutra's 1960 Fine Arts Building at California State University, Northridge was demolished in 1997, three years after suffering severe damage in the 1994 Northridge earthquake.
+Neutra's 1960 Fine Arts Building at California State University, Northridge, was demolished in 1997, three years after sustaining severe damage in the 1994 Northridge earthquake.

 The 1962 Maslon House in Rancho Mirage, California, was demolished in 2002.

 Neutra's Cyclorama Building at Gettysburg was demolished by the National Park Service in March 2013.

-The Slavin House (1956) in Santa Barbara, California was destroyed in a fire in 2001.
+The Slavin House (1956) in Santa Barbara, California, was destroyed in a fire in 2001.

+The Benedict and Nancy Freedman House House (1949) burned down in the 2025 Pacific Palisades Fire.